techwithlc/coffeelover/README.md

-# Coffee Lover - Taichung Coffee Shop Finder
+# Coffee Lover - Coffee Shop Finder

-Coffee Lover is an interactive web application designed for discovering, exploring, and reviewing coffee shops in Taichung, Taiwan.
+Coffee Lover is an interactive web application designed for discovering, exploring, and reviewing coffee shops.
 Built with modern web technologies, it provides a seamless user experience for finding the perfect cafe.

+## Live Demo

+**Check out the live website:** [**coffeelover.fun**](https://coffeelover.fun)

+---

 The application leverages React, TypeScript, and Vite for a fast and type-safe frontend development experience, styled with Tailwind CSS.
-It integrates with the Google Maps API for interactive mapping and Supabase for backend services (currently utilizing mock data for demonstration and development purposes).
+It integrates with the Google Maps API for interactive mapping and uses the Google Places API for shop data.
+Favorites are stored locally, and an AI assistant (powered by Google Gemini) helps with natural language searches across multiple regions.

 ## Features